-China’s maternity allowance is calculated differently in each area, but generally consists of the SSB paying either an employee’s monthly salary, or the average salary of all employees in a jurisdiction over the past 12 months.
+China’s maternity allowance is calculated differently in each area.
+Generally, it consists of the SSB paying either an employee’s monthly salary, or the average salary of all employees in a jurisdiction over the past 12 months.
 Maternity allowances are only paid to workers, local or foreign, who participate in China’s national insurance scheme.
 For more information about your entitlement, check with your employer or local authority.

 Medical and maternity care in China

 In addition to organizing your work and maternity entitlements, you’ll also need to start thinking about your medical needs.
 Pregnancy is a time of significant change; especially for a woman, her body, and the baby she’ll carry to term.
 There are all sorts of things happening biologically that you’ll often turn to doctors, midwives, or specialists for answers to, and sometimes pregnancies can come with unexpected medical challenges.

 Ensuring you’re clear on what tests and scans you’ll need, where you plan to deliver, and what the financial costs will be will go a long way in making your pregnancy as stress-free as possible.
 Think about these things as you plan for your pregnancy: